jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

   <li>
     <b>Rabies vaccination</b>
     If your dog is travelling from a high-risk rabies country you have to vaccinate (or boost) for rabies.
 The rabies vaccination should have a 3-year validity period.
-This is a good time to double check that your dogs regular vaccinations and boosters are up to date too.
+This is a good time to double check that your dog's regular vaccinations and boosters are up to date too.
   </li>
   <li>
     <b>Blood tests and rabies certificate</b>